 David Meerman Scott, the author of The New Rules of Marketing and PR said:

 For almost a decade, I've recommended that companies of all kinds model their sites not on their peers' boring old brochure-like approach but rather aspire to becoming like a media site such as Forbes, the BBC, or The New York Times and that they actually hire reporters and editors, not marketers and copywriters, to produce the content.

 Become your own media site.
 Try the brand journalism approach from @dmscottClick To Tweet

 So what’s the difference between a brand journalist and a content marketer?
-For me, it boils down to the fact the brand journalist will dig a little deeper into the brand to find a good story, they will sub-edit the copy to make sure it’s highly newsworthy (the `so what?’ factor) and they will scrutinise their sources.
+For me, it boils down to the fact the brand journalist will dig a little deeper to find a good story, they will sub-edit the copy to make sure it’s highly newsworthy (the `so what?’ factor) and they will scrutinise their sources.

 If you want to see a brand that has not only done this brand journalism approach well, but given it wings, look at RedBull.com (sorry, bad pun!).

 The front page of its website is designed like a news site.
 The articles read like news stories.
 There is multi-media content.